Rock My Heart: Music video

-The music video for "Rock My Heart" features Haddaway in a desert-like setting along with backing singer Natascha Wright, who has also worked with DJ BoBo and La Bouche.
+The music video for "Rock My Heart" was directed by Pete Cornish and filmed in 3 Mills Island Studios in London.
+It features Haddaway in a desert-like setting along with backing singer Natascha Wright, who has also worked with DJ BoBo and La Bouche.
 She appears like a tall tree-like creature with her hair looking like twigs.
 In between, dancers painted in gold and silver performs.
 Haddaway also performs choreography with them in some scenes.
-The video received heavy rotation on MTV Europe and was A-listed on Germany's VIVA.
+The video received heavy rotation on MTV Europe and was A-listed on German music television channel VIVA in April 1994.
+Three months later, the video was A-listed on France's MCM in the end of July 1994.